 Saving Energy At Work By Better Managing Your PCs

 Basic Desktops – Many basic model desktops now have a variety of sleep and eco -mode settings.
-These setting options have become pretty elaborate with different levels of idle settings (sleep, snooze, eco..), various timed off triggers (snooze about 10 or 30 minutes) and many can automatically turn on and off at set times by day of week.
+These setting options have become pretty elaborate with different levels of idle settings (sleep, snooze, eco..), various timed off triggers (snooze about 10 or 30 minutes) and many can automatically turn on and off at set times by day of the week.

 A typical desktop with a dual-core processor, Intel integrated graphics and a couple of hard drives will draw about 50 watts at idle and will just break 100 watts when is use.
-But toss-in an enhanced video card or other graphics and that can add another 50-250 watts.
+But toss in an enhanced video card or other graphics and that can add another 50-250 watts.

 Laptops – If you focusing on greening your office, don’t spend too much time with laptops.
 Even powerful laptops draw very little power (20 watts) when idle for a basic netbook or about 50 watts for an Ultrabook.
-Technology advancements with better processors have squeeze out wasted energy when idle.
+Technology advancements with better processors have squeezed out wasted energy when idle.
 Better off focusing on those workers with bigger computers, multiple screens, and all those peripherals in their cube.
 Those set-ups are the real power hogs in your office.

 Graphic Computers With Multi-screen – While the energy consumption of an average computer has steadily declined over the years, more powerful, enhance models have become more commonplace in the workplace.
 When its time for a new computer, office workers will oftentimes request and justify an over-buy and lobby for more powerful, graphic workstation with multiple screens.
 This upgrade can convincingly be justified with the promise of an elevated ability to be more productive.